ant0x64/nodejs2023Q2-service/README.md

-# Home Library REST API Service
+# Home Library Node REST API Service

 The service is powered by the [Nest.js framework](https://github.com/nestjs/nest), implementing a CRUD RESTful API with a focus on modularity and architectural coherence.
 The application utilizes [RxJS](https://github.com/ReactiveX/rxjs) to enable reactive programming principles and [TypeORM](https://github.com/typeorm/typeorm) to define and manage database entities and relationships using object-relational mapping (ORM) techniques.